Hroskopf/wordle-solver/README.md

 When opened, you will see a 6 x 5 grid on a left and a list of suggested words on the right and two buttons.

 You can enter words to the grid from the keyboard.
 Each words is entered to the current row.
 You can also erase the last entered letter using Backspace.
 When entered the word you need to choose colours for each letter, according to result you will get from Wordle.
+As in standart Wordle green colour is for letter which is on the right place in word, orange -- letter is in word, but in other place, grey -- letter is not in a word.
 After you choose a word and colours, you need to submit a word.
-You can do it by pressing a submit button on screen or by pressing Enter key on the keyboard.
+You can do it by pressing a submit button on screen or Enter key on the keyboard.

 When the word is submitted, you will move to next row and the list of suggested words will be updated.
 You will see the new number of candidates to be the unknown word.
 On suggestion list you are seeing the 10 best choices  of next word according to the program.
 After each word there is a number -- entropy of the word.
 The bigger the entropy is, the better choice of this word.
 The list is sorted in decreasing order of the entropies.